 Which version of Java shall I use to run JEB UI client?#

-We recommend users to run the JEB client with a recent version of the Java, JDK 8 or above.
+We recommend users to run the JEB client with a JDK 11 or above.

 jeb.app/ on macOS) may not run smoothly.
 If that happens, you can bypass the native launcher by using the

 If you have installed multiple versions of Java, make sure to set the

 JAVA_HOME environment variable to the JDK of your choice.

 The JEB client can always be started directly by executing